 Figure 4: Areas where waste is currently disposed at Th.
-Kin'bidhoo
+Buruni

-The current state of waste management on the island is summarised in Table 5
+The current state of waste management on the island is summarised in Table 2.

-Table 5: Current waste management status of the island
+Table 5: Current waste management system of the island

-No. No. No. 1 Description

 Parameter Yes No Number Description

+Harbor is damaged.
+Difficulty in access expected

-Harbor (accessibility) Determined to be accessible.
-Requires maintenance
+Harbor (accessibility) during rough weather.

-Thareor (accessionity) - dredging in order to accommodate a landing craft.

-Waste transportation No waste collection systems or services provided in
+Waste transportation - No waste collection systems or services provided in the island

-w aste transportation - the island.

 Vehicles for waste

-transportation - No vehicles used to transport the waste.
+transportation - No vehicles.

 Waste management

 equipment - No waste management equipment

-Presence of dumpsites 1 One dumpsite present
+Presence of dumpsites 2 Two dumpsites are present

+Dumpsites demarcated -

+Dump site 1 - The site is demarcated, but unusable due to fire damage

-Dumpsite demarcated - The site is not demarcated
+Dump site 2 - The site is not demarcated

 Separation of waste at

+dumpsite - -

-dumpsite - Waste is separated
+Dump site 1 - Waste is not separated

+Dump site 2 - Separated construction waste is dumped here

+Burning waste - -

-Burning waste - Waste is burnt regularly
+Dump site 1 - Waste is burnt regularly

+Dump site 2 - Waste is stockpiled

-Burying waste - Waste is not buried
+Burying waste - -

+Dump site 1 Waste is buried to reduce volume

+Dump site 2 Waste is stockpiled

+Dumping waste into the - A state to a state process

-5 Kitchen waste is dumped into the lagoon, in some
+beach/sea Kitchen waste is dumped into the lagoon

-Dumping waste into the cases along with their containers such as cans or

-beach/sea - plastic
+Both dumpsites contain piles of waste due to there

-Presence of large waste piles - Dumpsite contains piles of waste
+Presence of large waste piles being no mechanism to manage the waste

-Pollution of inland/other 1
+Pollution of inland/other

 areas - Terrestrial pollution of inland areas is controlled

 Clinical waste management - Clinical waste is managed at the Health Centre

 Council contracts Women's Committee to clean and

-Public area waste collection - collect waste from public areas.
+Public area waste collection collect waste from public areas.

-Presence of waste bins - • Yes
+Presence of waste bins • No

-Presence of workers - • Yes
+Presence of workers + • No

-Electric connection at the • No
+Electric connection at the + • No

-dumpsite -
+dumpsite

 Figure 5: Current state of waste disposal in the island.
-(A) Construction waste used on roads to prevent flooding (B) Islands existing dumpsite (C) Mixed waste at dumpsite (D) Metals piled up at the islands dumpsite
+(A) and (B) Mixed waste outside current dumpsite (C) Metal waste accumulated at the current dumpsite (D)Construction waste accumulated.

-Table 6: Type of waste separated, burnt, buried and dumped at the island.
-(Highlighted cells show which waste type is managed in the stated way)
+Table 6: Type of waste separated, burnt, buried and dumped at the island (Highlighted cells show which waste type is managed in the stated way)